ogulcansarioglu/MusicVisuals/README.md

 Secondly, even though I am not "visulazer" or visual learner and my visual imagination is fairly limited and I prefer writing and music, I was glad that I put something that is visually pleasing and also makes sense in the visual context, using the story-telling methods that I use.

 Thirdly, I research a lot about java and processing libraries and learnt how to use JFrame and action listeners, being able to use them with processing was a great addition to my skill set.

-# Markdown Tutorial
+Also I discovered the word of processing in depth with many hours spend researching to bring the concepts in my mind into life, and I learnt a lot about processing and felt empowered, as I said, that I gained the confidence that I can make my ideas come into life with coding.

 # Headings